rbrabson/behave/README.md

 #### Decorator Nodes

 - **Retry**: Retries its child until it succeeds, ignoring all failures.
 Returns Success when child succeeds, Running while retrying.
-- **Repeat**: Repeats its child until it fails.
-Returns Running while child succeeds (and resets it), Failure when child fails.
-- **RepeatN**: Executes its child a specific number of times before returning the child's last result.
+- **Repeat**: Executes its child a specific number of times before returning the child's last result.
 Returns Running until MaxCount is reached.
+- **Forever**: Runs its child forever, always returning Running and ignoring the child's status.
+Useful for infinite loops or background tasks.
 - **WhileSuccess**: Returns Running as long as its child is either Running or Success, and returns Failure otherwise.
 Useful for creating loops.
 - **WhileFailure**: Returns Running as long as its child is either Running or Failure, and returns Success otherwise.
 Useful for retry loops.
 - **Invert**: Inverts the result of its child.
 Changes Success to Failure and Failure to Success.
 Running and Ready states pass through unchanged.